Many people don’t understand how diabetes can cause eye problems, yet it is the biggest cause of blindness in people above the age of 20.

 It becomes increasingly more likely as well as more dangerous the longer you have diabetes –especially if you do not manage it properly.

-The Fix: People who keep their blood sugar levels under control during diabetes are less likely to develop diabetic neuropathy, as long as they keep managing their blood sugar levels correctly.
+How to fix it… People who keep their blood sugar levels under control during diabetes are less likely to develop diabetic neuropathy, as long as they keep managing their blood sugar levels correctly.
 The same goes for treating it in case you have already developed it – keep your blood sugar levels under control!

 Maculopathy and proliferative retinopathy are slightly different forms of diabetic neuropathy, but should be treated with just as much care!